 13. Continuation of Stonecutters Lane SOUTH of Richmond.
 APPROVED NAME: STONECUTTERS LANE This lane, which is on both sides of Adelaide Street, is now all called Stonecutters Lane.
 By-law 882-2012

 14. West of Ontario between Adelaide and Richmond.
-RECOMMENDED NAME Gendron Lane.
-The Gendron Manufacturing Company was immediately north of this lane (they built wheel chairs, baby carriages, hospital beds etc.
+APPROVED NAME GENDRON LANE.
+The Gendron Manufacturing Company was immediately north of this lane (they built wheel chairs, baby carriages, hospital beds etc. By-law 312-2015

-16 and 17.
-North and south of Richmond west of Parliament, L-shaped..
+17. South of Richmond west of Parliament, L-shaped..
 APPROVED NAME: WORTS LANE To commemorate James Worts who died in 1834 and was a co-founder of the Gooderham and Worts Distillery.
 By-law 882-2012

 18. South of Adelaide west of Berkeley.
 APPROVED NAME: POMPADOUR LANE To commemorate Pompadour,a free black man, whose wife Peggy was a slave to Peter Russell the President of the Executive Council and Chief Administrator of York in the years between Governor Simcoe and Governor Hunter from 1796 to 1799.
 By-law 882-2012